What are ETFs and Equities?

 Both equities and ETFs can offer potential growth from market price appreciation; however, they are subject to market volatility and thus, open to market price risk and potential loss of principal.

 Exchange-traded funds are subject to risks similar to those of stocks.
 Investment returns will fluctuate and are subject to market volatility such that an investor's shares, when redeemed or sold, may be worth more or less than their original cost.
-Unlike mutual funds, shares of ETFs are not individually redeemable directly with the ETF but must be bought and sold on an exchange, like an indivudual equity.
+Unlike mutual funds, shares of ETFs are not individually redeemable directly with the ETF but must be bought and sold on an exchange, like an individual equity.
 ETFs are sold by prospectus.
-Please consider the investment objectives, risks, charges and expenses carefully before investing.
-The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. Financial Professional or call 888-525-5757 or call collect 847.876.1574.
+Please consider the investment objectives, risks, charges and expenses carefully along with your specific best interest considerations before investing.
+The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. Financial Professional2 or call 888-525-5757 or for International clients call collect 847.876.1574.
 Read it carefully before you invest.

 ||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES